Natti94/Projects/projects-app/README.md

 - `npm run build` – Build the frontend for production
 - `npm run lint` – Lint the codebase
 - `npm run preview` – Preview the production build locally

+## Troubleshooting

+- **GitHub API 404 or errors in production:**
+	- Make sure your repo owner and name are correct in `getCommits.js`.
+	- If your repo is private, set a `GITHUB_TOKEN` in Netlify environment variables.
+	- For public repos, no token is needed and the Authorization header should be removed.
+	- Ensure your Netlify function runtime is Node 18+ for global `fetch` support.

 ## License